 The dataset gathers information about services and staff across all service user groups and sectors within social care.

 It's a single collection of information from care providers about their organisation and their employees (paid and unpaid).
 It includes both local authorities and private, voluntary and independent social care providers.

 The information can be used, confidentially, to make policy decisions on how to support employers and staff in delivering nationwide high quality social care services.

 It also allows interested parties at a local and national level to have a clear picture of how the social care workforce is made up at present.
-This is in terms of, for example, ethnicity, gender, hours worked, training/qualifications, work base and age group.
+This is in terms of, for example, ethnicity, gender, hours worked, training and qualifications, work base and age group.
 It allows a local and national debate as to whether we have enough staff with the right skills to provide the full range of care services.